Jack Kenny Memorial Housing in Rochester, NY

 Pros

-• pro The freshly renovated apartments are nice.
+• pro The apartments are nicely renovated.

 • pro The place is nice.

-• pro The apartments are well-maintained in a quiet environment.
+• pro The apartments are well maintained in a quiet environment.

 Cons

-• pro Not safe.
+• pro It is not safe.

 Review